Sim4n6/plasoWiki/Style-guide.md

 #### Other

-* Avoid the use of global variable at all cost.
+* Avoid the use of global variable at all costs.
 * Use class methods in preference of static methods
   * Use "cls" as the name of the class variable in preference of "klass"
 * Use textual pylint overrides e.g. "# pylint: disable=no-self-argument" instead of "# pylint: disable=E0213".
 For a list of overrides see: http://docs.pylint.org/features.html